Saras-sk/OnlineEducation/README.md

 # OnlineEducation
-This is an online website and a platform which is reachable for every single students for  their better future.
-Using HTML, CSS ,JAVASCRIPT
+This is a Responsive website with Hamburger menu & sticky Navbar and a platform which is reachable for every single students for  their better future.
+Using HTML, CSS ,JAVASCRIPT.